Chiark-Collective/covertreex/docs/journal/2025-11-12_residual_dense_regression.md

 - Dominated batches: `traversal_semisort_ms` median **0.263 s**, p90 **0.280 s**, max **0.289 s** (64 batches).
 Each batch capped at `traversal_scope_chunk_points=8,192` and `traversal_scope_chunk_max_members=64`.

 These numbers line up with the earlier “tiled” section and confirm the new CLI defaults serve the audit-friendly fast preset out of the box.

+### 2025-11-13 Scope Streamer Gap Analysis

+Even in the 33 s run above, the JSONL highlights why dense traversal is still the bottleneck:

+- Across all 64 batch events the **median traversal time is 465 ms** (p90 ≈688 ms), so the total build is effectively `0.465 s × 64 ≈ 30 s`.
+- `traversal_semisort_ms` mirrors that cost (median 263 ms), proving we are still scanning entire 8 192-point chunks per dominated batch despite the new budgets.
+- Every dominated batch reports `traversal_scope_chunk_points=8 192`, `traversal_scope_chunk_scans=128`, and `traversal_scope_chunk_emitted=512`, meaning each query walks every chunk tile even when only 64 survivors are needed.

+To squeeze more time out of the current preset we need to:

+1. **Stop per-query chunk loops.** Rework `_collect_residual_scopes_streaming_serial` so dense runs scan each tree chunk once (shared kernel block) and fan results out to all queries, instead of the current double loop that repeats the kernel call per query.
+2. **Honor ≤64 survivors/query in the dense path.** Enforce `_RESIDUAL_SCOPE_DENSE_FALLBACK_LIMIT` as a hard stop (or shrink it further) so tile scans terminate as soon as `(survivors >= budget)` rather than traversing all 512 tiles.
+3. **Add scope-prefetch/cache hints.** Use Hilbert order + parent levels to preload likely survivors, reducing the number of tiles and dedupe passes each query touches before the budget limit trips.
+4. **Expose smaller default tiles.** The present 64-wide stream tile keeps scopes tidy but still costs ~0.26 s/batch; giving the CLI/runtime a dense-specific tile schedule (32 → 16 → 8) would chip away at the “per chunk” kernel cost without touching the sparse path.

+**Update 2025-11-13:** `_update_scope_budget_state` now compares survivor counts against the schedule limits (instead of the number of scanned points), so dense runs bail out as soon as they collect the configured `(32, 64, 96)` members.
+Combined with the existing `scope_limit` enforcement this stops queries from walking the entire 8 192-point chunk once the survivor budget is satisfied; re-run the 4 k shakeout to quantify the drop before touching 32 k.

+These bullets now feed the “Scope streamer & budget fixes for dense runs” backlog item so we have concrete success criteria (e.g., `traversal_semisort_ms ≤ 50 ms`, `traversal_scope_chunk_scans ≤ 16`) when we implement the rewrite.

+**Update 2025-11-13 (chunk sharing prototype):** `_collect_residual_scopes_streaming_parallel` now batches active queries per chunk tile and calls `compute_residual_distances_block_no_gate(...)` once per tile, instead of looping per query.
+A 4 096-point sanity run (`artifacts/benchmarks/artifacts/benchmarks/artifacts/benchmarks/residual_dense_4096_budget_test2.jsonl`) still reports median `traversal_ms≈322 ms`, `traversal_semisort_ms≈272 ms`, and `traversal_scope_chunk_points=8 192`, so chunk sharing alone isn’t enough—the remaining work is to stop launching all 128 tiles once each query hits its survivor budget (prefetch/prune, dynamic tile schedules, and a true dense streamer).

+**Update 2025-11-14:** After reverting the tile-prioritisation experiment and re-running the 4 k preset (`residual_dense_4096_budget_test_nochange.jsonl`), medians remain `traversal_ms≈322 ms`, `traversal_semisort_ms≈285 ms`, and `traversal_scope_chunk_points=8 192`.
+In other words, the chunk-sharing refactor hasn’t moved the needles yet; the backlog item now explicitly tracks the remaining streamer work (adaptive tile sizes, smarter prefetch/early-exit heuristics, and eventually dense-specific tiling) before we rerun 32 k.